 I started this article with a promise to search for a JBL DNA transfer to this design and it’s most obvious when looking at a crossovers of both speakers.

-Story continuous with the driver units themselves.
+Story continues with the driver units themselves.
 Now look above and tell me with a straight face that this is a coincidence 🙂 One day I hope to get my hands on these JBL drivers and compare my measurements.
 But I don’t think that they will be radically different.

 There are some discrepancies with a mid-range drivers.
 Original L100 Century used glorious LE5-2 with Alnico magnet and much better mechanical construction then 10-721A.
 There is no comparison between the two.
 JBL LE5-12 – the modern (read cheaper) version of LE5-2 with a ceramic magnet.
 That’s what 10-721A is based on.

 Here is how original crossover performs.
 What a wreck!
 And at the most important 1-3kHz range.
 At least we already know that reversing mid-range makes things even worse.
 You are probably wondering were is a super-duper-tweeter?
 Well, I got bad news for you.
 It’s purely for aesthetics and sales.
 Or maybe I should put sales first.
 It’s some 10dB lower and out of phase from other drivers.
 It starts doing “something” at 12kHz but I can’t hear it.
-My dog can’t hear it too.
+My dog can’t hear it either.
 So I’ve done most reasonable thing here and just disconnected it.
-I don’t know why I didn’t saved it’s measurement, but it is what it is now.
+I don’t know why I didn’t save it’s measurement, but it is what it is now.
 Let’s move on.

 Here are individual drivers.
 Woofer’s roll-off is not that smooth (at least on this front panel) and it breaks-up badly at 5kHz.
 Tweeter obviously doesn’t want to go any lower than 4kHz and mid-range is pretty well behaved.
 Let’s dive deeper.